-Spring-cleaning your finances can help you save money and track your progress while letting you feel more relaxed and secure about your finances.
+Decluttering and organizing your finances can help you save money and track your progress.
+And help you feel more relaxed and secure about your finances.

-“When you’re dealing with disorganization, you can’t pinpoint exactly where you are financially in your life, because everything’s in disarray,” explains Varsha Singh, a Toronto-based professional organizer and the manager of operations and client care at ClutterBGone.
+“When you’re dealing with disorganization, you can’t pinpoint exactly where you are financially in your life, because everything’s in disarray,” explains Varsha Singh.
+She’s a Toronto-based professional organizer and the manager of operations and client care at ClutterBGone.

-“We often find that clients are losing money because they’re paying bills late and paying interest that could have gone into savings.”
+“We often find that clients are losing money because they’re paying bills late and paying interest that could have gone into savings,” she says.

 Ready to roll up your sleeves and get started?